KIT-CMS/MSSMvsSMRun2Legacy/README.md

 ## Analysis of predictions for SM-like Higgs boson

-There is a script to analyze the preductions for the SM-like Higgs boson from the various MSSM benchmark scenarios.
+There is a script to analyze the predictions for the SM-like Higgs boson from the various MSSM benchmark scenarios.
-It can be used to plot the total scale factor to be applied to the SM(125.09) templates for `ggphi` and `qqphi`, as well as BSM contributions to its individual parts (with mass effects), and mass effects going into the scale factor by using SM(125.09) predictions as reference.
+It can be used to plot the total scale factor to be applied to the SM(125.09) templates for `ggphi` and `qqphi`, as well as BSM contributions to its individual parts (without mass effects), and mass effects going into the scale factor by using SM(125.09) predictions as reference.

 The script is called [plotSMlikeHiggsPredictions.py](scripts/plotSMlikeHiggsPredictions.py).
 To use it, please open a **fresh** terminal to be able to source and use latest ROOT: